steven4354/sentiment-analysis-naive-bayes/README.md

 # Details

-see the jupyter notebook for details.
+See the jupyter notebook for the model.
+Dataset will be downloaded if the notebook file is ran.

 Note: contributions and improvements are welcome!